alexhergomz/The-Complete-Journey-End2End/README.md

-# Integrated Retail Analytics Platform
+# Retail Analytics Solution: The Complete Journey

-This project builds an end-to-end retail analytics platform using the Dunnhumby "The Complete Journey" dataset.
-The platform provides customer segmentation, demand forecasting, price optimization, and inventory management capabilities.
+This project provides comprehensive retail analytics capabilities using the Dunnhumby "The Complete Journey" dataset.
+The solution includes customer segmentation, demand forecasting, price optimization, and inventory management analytics.

 ## Dataset Overview